***Last updated April 2026***

 - Unique Visitors: Shows how many individuals are checking out your site over a period of time.

 - Bounce Rate: Tells you how many people leave your site after just one page.
-Lower is generally better.
+Lower is generally better, appropriate internal linking can be a great tool for helping to reduce your bounce rate and encouraging readers to check out other pages on the site that may be of interest to them.

 - Average Session Duration: Measures how long people spend browsing your site.
 Longer times often mean more engaged users.